Where We Eat

 Bastible

-Top produce, good cookery, friendly service and great value makes Bastible is a charming neighbourhood restaurant to spend a couple of hours.
+Top produce, good cookery, friendly service and great value makes Bastible a charming neighbourhood restaurant to spend a couple of hours.
 It is run by chef Barry Fitzgerald, previously of the Harwood Arms in London.

 China Sichuan

 If there is a better Chinese restaurant in Dublin we haven't found it yet.
-The food here is authentic and cooked with sikk.
+The food here is authentic and cooked with skill.
 The lunch menu is amazing value.
 The place is always full of regulars.

 Margadh Food & Wine RHA